lli259/cshopper/README.md

 deploy https
 change FlaskApp.conf to the new cshopperstore.conf
-open both http https ssh in security group add port 80 400 desciption in one cshopperstore.conf run certbot if success, it will write something to port 80 and 400.
+open both http https ssh in security group add port 80 44 desciption in one cshopperstore.conf, this should be in availabe folder run certbot if success, it will write something to port 80 and 443. the rewritten is in enable folder.
+.